Showing posts with label stroll. Show all posts

 Chief Justice Thomas McClelland

 He served as a register in the chancery of Limestone County from 1874 to 1876.
-Served Alabama Senate for two terms.
+Served in the Alabama Senate for two terms.
 In 1884, he was elected State Attorney General.
 He became Chief Justice in 1898 and served until he died in 1906.

 Peggy Allen Towns